-- 4. BXDA will make every effort to comply with the Americans with Disability Act, Rehabilitation Act, the New York State Human Rights Law, and the New York City Human Rights Law that prohibit discrimination against people with disabilities in access to services.
+- addressed in terms of accommodation include ADA-accessible restrooms and computer access for individuals with blind or low vision. - 6.
+BXDA will make every effort to comply with the Americans with Disabilities Act, Rehabilitation Act, the New York State Human Rights Law, and the New York City Human Rights Law that prohibit discrimination against people with disabilities in access to services.
 BXDA will: - a.
-Complete all Self-Assessment Surveys (Physical Access, Digital Access, Programmatic Access, Communications, and Workplace Inclusion) and review accessibility policies and procedures and update, where necessary. - b.
-Review public comments concerning this proposed plan and review and assess feedback to address the concerns from members of the public. - c.
-Solicit suggestions from employees on enhancing physical and digital accessibility for people with mobility, vision, hearing or cognitive impairments.
+Complete all Self-Assessment Surveys (Physical Access, Digital Access, Programmatic Access, Communications, and Workplace Inclusion) and review accessibility policies and procedures and update, where necessary. - Solicit suggestions from employees on enhancing physical and digital accessibility for people with various disabilities.